dwrobel/flatcam/README.md

 - small changes regarding the Project Title
 - trying to fix reported bugs
 - made sure that the annotations are deleted when the object that contain them is deleted
+- fixed issue where the annotations for all the CNCJob objects are toggled together whenever the ones for an single object are toggled

 10.08.2019